 International humanitarian law

 The rules of war are universal.
-The Geneva Conventions — critical to IHL — have been ratified by all 196 states.
+The Geneva Conventions — the foundation of humanitarian law — have been ratified by all 196 states.
 Very few international treaties have this level of support.

 The rules of war

-- Protect those who are not fighting, such as civilians, medical personnel or aid workers.
+- Protect people who aren’t fighting, such as civilians, medical personnel, and aid workers.

-- Protect those who are no longer able to fight, like an injured soldier or a prisoner.
+- Protect people who can’t fight anymore, like an injured soldier or a detained person.

-- Prohibit targeting civilians.
-Doing so is a war crime.
+- Ban targeting civilians – doing so is a war crime.

-- Recognize the right of civilians to be protected from the dangers of war and receive the help they need.
-Every care must be taken to avoid harming them or their houses, or destroying their means of survival, such as water sources, crops, livestock.
+- Recognise that civilians have the right to be protected from the dangers of war and receive the help they need.
+Parties to a conflict must do everything they can to avoid harming civilians and their houses – or destroying their means of survival.
+This includes water sources, crops, and livestock.

-- Mandate that the sick and wounded have a right to be cared for, regardless of whose side they are on.
+- Protect sick and wounded people.
+They have the right to be cared for, regardless of the side they’re on.

-- Specify that medical workers, medical vehicles, and hospitals dedicated to humanitarian work cannot be attacked.
+- Protect medical workers, medical vehicles, and hospitals dedicated to humanitarian work.
+They can’t be attacked.

-- Prohibit torture and degrading treatment of prisoners.
+- Ban torture and degrading treatment of detained people.

-- Specify that detainees must receive food and water and be allowed to communicate with their loved ones.
+- Protect detained people.
+They have the right to receive food and water and be allowed to communicate with their loved ones.

-- Explicitly forbid rape or other forms of sexual violence in the context of armed conflict.
+- Ban rape and other forms of sexual violence as a tactic in armed conflicts.

 What are the rules of war?